Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 With Unity Toon Shader, you can create a cel-shaded look with just point lighting.
 This is done by adjusting the Step slider of the Base Color /1st Shade Color, 1st Shade Color / 2nd Shade Color.
 With point lighting, the changes in shadows are more obvious when moving, compared to directional lighting.
-To make it less obvious, use “Step_Offset” to make finer adjustments.
+To make it less obvious, use **Step_Offset** to make finer adjustments.

 [![](images/YTB005.png)](https://www.youtube.com/watch?v=WkJId-e2TKk)

-By using “Step Offset”, you can adjust the Realtime light steps (the level of gradation) like point lighting.
+By using **Step Offset**, you can adjust the Realtime light steps (the level of gradation) like point lighting.
 The adjustments on “BaseColor_Step” will determine the main light’s gradation but you can also use it to adjust the point lighting settings.
-By using “Step Offset” at the same time, you can adjust the finer details of point lighting.
+By using **Step Offset** at the same time, you can adjust the finer details of point lighting.
 In particular, this is useful when expressing highlights for machine-related art.

 The brightness of the lighting depends on how close an object is, so the highlight might be too bright in some cases, especially for the base color (bright color).
-When this happens, you can turn on “PointLights Hi-Cut Filter” to make the highlights dimmer, and make it blend in more with the cel-look.
+When this happens, you can turn on **PointLights Hi-Cut Filter** to make the highlights dimmer, and make it blend in more with the cel-look.
-If you want the highlights to be brighter, turn off “PointLights Hi-Cut Filter”.
+If you want the highlights to be brighter, turn off **PointLights Hi-Cut Filter**.

 ---
-## 4. “HighColor Settings” Menu
+## 4. **HighColor Settings** Menu

 **High Color** is also known as **Highlights or Speculum Lighting**.
 It is used to reflect the main directional light.
 When the light moves the reflection also moves accordingly.
 In Unity Toon Shader, you can adjust the high color rendering.